vinefeeder/VineFeeder/README.md

 **Help**

 Starting VineFeeder with python vinefeeder.py --help will show options to set a service congfiguration - if required.
+In the top level folder is config.yaml.
+Open the file in a text editor and set your preferred DOWNLOAD_ORCHESTRATOR to devine or unshackle.

 **Service Configuration**